-Classical apologetics has generally assumed a common starting point out-side of God for developing arguments for God and Christ.
+Classical apologetics has generally assumed a common starting point outside of God for developing arguments for God and Christ.
 This assumption is a gigantic one in today's world where postmodernism and New Age have virtually wiped out the possibility that there can be an agreed view of perceiving reality.
 The classic Indian story that punctuates many conversations about the exclusivity of Christ is about six blind men who go to "see" an elephant.
-They touch different parts of the elephant and reach six different conclusions about the animal, depending upon the parts they have felt: the elephant is like the trunk of a tree, a broom, a sieve . . . and so on.
-The point of this illustration is that there is only one God, who is perceived differently by different faiths and traditions.
+They touch different parts of the elephant and reach six different conclusions about the animal depending upon the parts they have felt: "The elephant is like the trunk of a tree, a broom, a sieve...." and so on.
+From this illustration, the point is sought to be made that there is only one God who is perceived differently by different faiths and traditions.

-However, what is often overlooked in this story is the fact that even if the six blind men had had a committee meeting after touching the elephant, they would still not have been able to fit the pieces together correctly.
+However, what is often overlooked is the fact that even if the six blind men had had a committee meeting after touching the elephant, they would still not have been able to fit the pieces together correctly.
 Indeed, the only one who knows that there is a whole elephant out there is the one with sight, and no one-including, ironically, the one who tells the story-is supposed to have seen it!

 This parable, then, actually points to the prior necessity of revelation of something that we are not able to perceive correctly or adequately.
-That is definitely true of God, if not of anyone or anything else.
+That is definitely true of God if not of anyone or anything else.

-In this chapter, I propose that God is the basis of all reality.
-If this is so, what he is like in his being and through his activity should provide an adequate explanation for all that we see and experience.1 It should be helpful to see that the Christian Scripture is not only didactic and prescriptive; rather, the major part of the Bible is a narrative that outlines God's encounter with his people in creation and redemption history.
-Paul's statement in Romans 1:20 ("For since the creation of the world God's invisible qualities-his eternal power and divine nature-have been clearly seen, being understood from what has been made, so that men are without excuse") could, therefore, be read and applied in two ways.
+In the context outlined above, let me briefly state my thesis for this chapter.
+I will propose that God is the basis of all reality.
+If this is so, what He is like in his being and through his activity should provide adequate explanation for all that we see and experience.
+It should be helpful to see that the Christian Scripture is not only didactic and prescriptive; rather, the major part of the Bible is a narrative that outlines God's encounter with his people in creation and redemption history.
+Paul's statement in Romans I:20 ("For since the creation of the world God's invisible qualities-his eternal power and divine nature-have been clearly seen, being understood from what has been made, so that men are without excuse") could, therefore, be read and applied in two ways:

-First, we can work backward from creation to conclude, by induction, what God the Creator is like.
+We can work backwards from creation to conclude, by induction, what God the Creator is like.
 This is the route that has been taken by classical apologetics and is not without its difficulties.
 One of the main problems is that of the starting point of the apologetic (as stated above).
-From a moral and theological point of view, it has often been contested that fallen reason can never reach a correct conclusion about God, as the context of this verse seems to suggest.
+From a moral-theological point of view, it has often been contested that fallen reason can never reach a correct conclusion about God, as the context of this verse seems to suggest.